bortexz/eventflow/README.md

 Options for each pipeline:
 - Incremental
-    - `::ef/topic-fn` fn executed with an event that returns a topic
     - `::ef/parallel?` when true, processing nodes for next event will happen in parallel

 - Async
-    - `::ef/topic-fn` fn executed with an event that returns a topic
     - `::ef/topic-buf-fn` returns async buffer/int/nil, to be used as buffer of each topics internal ch.
     - `::ef/ex-handler` exception handler for exceptions happening inside node transducers.
 Defaults to use the uncaught exception handler of thread.